rustyrussell/million-channels-project/README.md

 The goal of this project is to create a large test network (>1M channels) with an accurate topology extrapolated from the current topology.
 This network will be used for testing routing algorithms and channel syncing.

-### Instructions on how to run without regenerating network:
+### Instructions on how to run without regenerating the network:

     1. A sample of the gossip produced can be found in data/1M/1M.gossip.
         This file is split into smaller files.
 To combine files run:
         `cd data/1M/gossip/
         cat xa* > ../1M.gossip`